 - In the same skillet, add oil and butter.
 Add the trinity: onion, bell pepper, celery.
 Saute for about 5 minutes, stirring often.
 Add garlic and cook for another minute

 - Add all of the seasonings and rice.
-Stir to coat trinity and rice grains.
+Stir to coat the trinity and rice grains.

 - Place the skillet in the oven and cook for 20 minutes.

 - While the red beans and rice are in the oven, grab a medium-sized bowl and combine all of the dry ingredients for the cornbread including the sugar.
-Add the jalapenos and stir.
-In a small bowl add the buttermilk, egg, butter and lightly beat.
+Add the jalapenos and cheese if using, and stir.
+In a small bowl add the buttermilk, egg, and butter and lightly beat.
 Add the wet mixture to the dry mixture and stir until combined.
 Add a tablespoon more of buttermilk if needed.
-Batter should not be runny.
+The batter should not be runny.

 - Prep Time: 15